hybridgroup/cylon-force/README.md

 ## Connecting to Salesforce using cylon-force

-If you are just using a Salesforce developer account or personal account you will need to provide only `sfuser` (username) and `sfpass` (security token) in the robot connection section, as shown above and here:
+If you are using Salesforce developer account or personal account, just for testing, you only need to provide `sfuser` (username) and `sfpass` (passworf + security_token as explain in Salesforce site) in the robot connection, as shown here:

 ```javascript
   connection: {